guilherme29/prolog_assignments/README.md

 ## Made by

-A program made for a college project by three students of computer science from Faculty of Science of University of Porto
+A program made for a college assignment by three students of computer science from Faculty of Science of University of Porto